Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 footer: 1.8.0.2 (16.12.2019)
 ---
 ## 1.8.0.2 (16.12.2019)
-* Significant improvement in performance when processing scripts (multithreating)
+* Significant improvement in performance when processing scripts (Multithreading)
 * Debugger for Lua scripts implemented
 * The dialog of the Excel data source has been fundamentally revised.
 * Files added as a resource can be downloaded